Drought may pummel U.S. energy marketsAugust 30, 2012

 Transporting commodities passed Mississippi River proving difficult

 According to the U.S. Army Corps of Engineers, the drought has also affected the transportation of oil and coal, as well as other commodities.
 Low water depths have made it difficult for some vehicles to make it passed the Mississippi River, which is now at the lowest point it has been since 1988, according to NOAA.
-If the drought continues, the impact it will have of the U.S. energy market may be severe.
+If the drought continues, the impact it will have of the U.S. energy market U.S. Army Corps of Engineersmay be severe.

 Related article(s) and resources: